michaelthomasletts/michaelthomasletts.github.io/content/blog/personal/threnody-for-maculae.md

 It wasn't until June of 2025 that my vision began "tunneling" — losing peripheral vision, that is.
 What was relegated to nighttime all of a sudden became a daytime problem.
 I was walking through Union Square one morning when I observed my peripheral vision had vanished abruptly.
 I experienced a panic attack so severe, I felt like I had to sit down.
 And I almost never experience anything like anxiety or panic attacks.

-I visited an ophthalmologist maybe a week later.
+I visited an ophthalmologist about a week later.
 He checked my retinas, sat in front of me, placed his hands on my knees and said "I'm so sorry."
 He urged me to schedule an appointment with a retinal specialist in Manhattan immediately.
 "I don't normally see this condition," he said, "so I don't feel comfortable diagnosing it."
 So I called and scheduled an appointment for August.

 August rolled around and I was officially diagnosed with retinitis pigmentosa in what seemed like remarkably little time.
 "You have retinitis pigmentosa with concomitant macular edema," the specialist said, "so I want you to be checked out by the specialists at Columbia University."
 He was referring to the retinopathy center at Columbia, which is a serious research and treatment institute — which worried me.
 So I called and scheduled another appointment.